anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Third Sunday of Advent

-The Gospel readings are all about John the Baptist.
+The Gospel readings all continue with John the Baptist.

 Year A